mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

  **1. Firewall**
 - Firewall as you may have heard filter out 18 packets bases on various rules like Addresses, modifying packets, Port no., flags, protocols.
 - **Stateless Firewall** - Will not maintain state even if it sees the packets
-- **Statefull Firewall** - Wil maintain state after carefully watching state.
+- **Stateful Firewall** - Will maintain state after carefully watching state.
 It's in Network Layer and transport layer also.
 **2. Network Address Translation(NAT)**
 - NAT is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are on transit across a traffic routing device.
 - IT modifies the IP to slow down the consumption of IP addresses.